 However, if your visit is rather short, you probably just want to see the very best Moab attractions and places near Moab that are worth your time the most.
 So if you are wondering what are the must-see places and must-do things in Moab if you are visiting for the first time and only have limited time, this article should point you in the right direction.

-This is in no way a complete list of things to do in Moab, but if you tick each of the items from the list, then you know you’ve seen the very best that this area has to offer.
+This is in no way a complete list of things to do in Moab, but if you tick each of the items from the list, then you know you’ve seen the very best that Moab area has to offer.
 Find out!

-Visit Arches National Park
+1. Explore Arches National Park

 In one of my previous posts, you can find all the suggestions for the best things to do in Arches National Park.
 Note that one day is a bit short for the park, so if you want to do some hiking and explore more, consider spending more time.

 However, if you are short on time and want to see the best that Arches National Park has to offer, here are the main highlights: the scenic drive through the park with short stops at the Balanced Rock, Double Arch, The Windows, and Park Avenue viewpoint.
 The best hike in the park is the Delicate Arch trail where you can also find some rock art.

 TIP: If you want to get a bit off the beaten path in Arches NP without having to walk, take a look at this popular 4×4 Arches NP driving tour.

 The nearby Canyonlands National Park is one of the lesser-known national parks, but it’s well worth a short trip from Moab.
 Canyonlands is without a doubt, one of the best places to see near Moab.

 Please note that Canyonlands NP is huge and is divided into several different areas.